pavane90/study/readme.md

 # Today I Learned

-- Catalysing your Angular 4 app Performance
+- How to use Virtual Scroll in Angular to boost the website performance